denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-1B2B3 As any such miscellaneous thought develops, it is easy (and delightful) to reshape the structure and content of its discussion material.[80]
+1B2B3 As any such miscellaneous thought develops, it is easy (and delightful) to reshape the structure and content of its discussion material.
 ```

 Writing, which this typist previously perceived as an ordered and continuous